top of page

 "Trout in the Classroom" is an environmental program which helps teach young people about trout and the environment in which they live through the process of raising trout from eggs.

-Eggs are sent to schools by the South Carolina Department of Natural Resources in the fall along with trout food.
-The students watch them hatch into fish and care for them until spring, when the students release the fish into local streams.
+The students watch the eggs develop and hatch into fish and care for them until spring, when the students release the fish into local streams.
 Students learn first hand about fish development, various areas of science and the environment, responsibility, as well as gaining a respect for living things.
-Environmental organizations, like SRTU, assist interested teachers/schools both with the equipment they need to get started and with various on-going supplies.
-At present, SRTU sponsors 6 schools in Richland and Lexington counties.